rehosting/penguin/docs/playbook.md

 Then examine the generated `env_cmp.txt` output file which will report strings that this magic value was compared against.

-Altneratively, you might want to search through the filesystem to identify which binaries or scripts are parsing this environment variable and reverse enginner them to determine a good value.
-For identifying such binaries, extract the `base/fs.tar` file and then `grep` through all files.
-For example, to find programs that reference
-`myvar` you could do:
+Alteratively, you might want to search through the filesystem to identify which binaries or scripts are parsing this environment variable and reverse engineer them to determine a good value.
+For identifying such binaries, extract the `<project_dir>/base/fs.tar` file and then `grep` through all files.
+For example, to find programs that reference `myvar` you could do:

 ```
 # Extract filesystem
 mkdir /tmp/fs
 tar xvf base/fs.tar -C /tmp/fs

-# Find binaries and scripts that reference myvar
+# Find binaries and scripts that reference `myvar`
 grep --binary 'myvar' /tmp/fs'
 ```